ideamark/breadbot/README.md

 ## Let us start
 1. Type `redis-server` to launch Redis on port 6379.
-2. Type `breadbot` to launch the local console.
+2. Type `~/.breadbot/bin/breadbot` to launch the local console.
 3. Type `import` to import corpus data.
 4. Then u can test Breadbot.
 Type `help` for more info.

 ## Corpus
 * All the corpus of Breadbot is on [Breadbot.Fun](http://breadbot.fun), which is a website and also a git repo.
-* The repo will be downloaded automatically when you setup Breadbot by `python3 setup.py install`.
+* The repo will be downloaded automatically when you setup Breadbot by `./install.sh`.

 ## Config
-* Just watch the only single config file: [bread.cfg](etc/bread.cfg)
+* Just watch the only single config file: [bread.cfg](lib/etc/bread.cfg)

 ## Super user mode
 * Super user mode is set for developers.
 * The local console is default set as super user.
-* If your WeChat ID is in [bread.cfg](etc/bread.cfg) super user list, u will get the super user functions.
+* If your WeChat ID is in [bread.cfg](lib/etc/bread.cfg) super user list, u will get the super user functions.

 ## Import to your project
 * Need root permission.